dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 notification count, alerts, etc.

-These consist of buttons and button groups, form field and select field accent colors, badges, tags, etc. The accent color property takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.
+These consist of buttons and button groups, form field and select field accent colors, badges, tags, etc. The accent color property takes [one primitive color token](color-tokens.md#primitive-color-tokens), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ### 3. Surface Color
 The background color defines the non-emphasized surfaces in an interface.
 The neutral of the bunch.
-Things like cards, modals, dialogs, profiles, drawers, etc. The background color property only takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.
+Things like cards, modals, dialogs, profiles, drawers, etc. The background color property only takes [one primitive color token](color-tokens.md#primitive-color-tokens), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ## Typography & Iconography Colors